A Guest Testimony from Oguta George Brother Oguta contacted me…

 There was a process that gradually filled me with light—triggered by one key insight and the most difficult decision of my entire life.

 Growing Up in Light and Truth

 I was raised by faith-filled parents in a gospel-centered home.
 It was an idyllic setting.
-A family with father, mother, three children and a large community with kids everywhere, bordered by the dense forests of northwest Pennsylvania where we played and fantasized about great discoveries and conquests.
+A family a with father, mother, three children, and a large community with kids everywhere, bordered by the dense forests of northwest Pennsylvania where we played and fantasized about great discoveries and conquests.